The Definitive Buying Guide

 A material-by-material, specification-by-specification comparison of Crown Pavilions, Green Retreats, Cabin Master, Crane Garden Buildings, David Salisbury and Malvern Garden Buildings — at RRP, on their standard configurations.

-Updated February 2026 · Based on manufacturers' published specifications and pricing
+Updated April 2026 · Based on manufacturers' published pricing matrices, online configurators and current brochures

 A garden room is more than just extra space — it's an investment in your property, your lifestyle and your comfort.
 But not all garden rooms are created equal.
 Beyond floorplans and clever layouts, what truly separates a premium build from a standard one is the quality of the materials used.
 From insulation to cladding, from the doors to the roof, every component plays a role in the durability, appearance and year-round performance of your space.